 Deadline: May 15th and October 15th

-Twice each year, the Society for the Psychological Study of Social Issues (SPSSI) hosts the Clara Mayo Grants Program, which could be used by PhD students to fund pre-dissertation research that examines aspects of sexism, racism, or prejudice.
-For these $1,000 doctoral grants for psychology, applicants must be SPSSI members, be matriculated full-time at an accredited U.S. university, have IRB approval, write a 1,000-word project description, and show relevance to Clara Mayo's goals.
+Twice each year, the Society for the Psychological Study of Social Issues (SPSSI) hosts the Clara Mayo Grants Program.
+These grants can be used by PhD students to fund pre-dissertation research.
+That research must examine aspects of:

 Contact